GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Introduction

+\IEEEPARstart{P}{atient} medical records which are regularly accumulated in the form of Electronic Health Records (EHR) have opened up new opportunities for data-driven models, which can improve the quality of patient care.
+With the rapid adoption of artificial intelligence (AI) in healthcare, healthcare providers continue to develop models for different applications such as predicting patient outcomes~\cite{choi2016doctor, awad2017early, thiel2010early}, optimizing effective hospital operations~\cite{shameer2017predictive, ashfaq2019readmission} and diagnosing diseases~\cite{landi2020deep, miotto2016deep, park2021development}.

+Until now, traditional model development methods have been constrained by their reliance on task-specific feature engineering, wherein preprocessing techniques are predominantly tailored for individual tasks or applications.
+For instance, predictive modeling tasks for patient care or benchmarking, and quality improvement require this approach.
+Consequently, each health system or research institute is compelled to employ its own data experts to meticulously preprocess medical records to suit specific tasks.
+This process can be time-consuming and expensive, ultimately restricting the range of potential applications~\cite{harutyunyan2019multitask}.

+Furthermore, this problem is exacerbated by the increasing number of tasks that require excessive overheads for the hospitals to develop and the managing of each task-specific model.
+Moreover, the increasing number of tasks significantly burdens hospitals in terms of developing and managing task-specific models.
+For example, clinicians may need to simultaneously perform various prediction tasks, such as mortality and readmission, for the same patient.
+To address this challenge, a comprehensive framework is required that can be applied to multiple tasks~\cite{alonso2016multitask} with minimal preprocessing, thereby minimizing the need for a meticulous design of input features.

+This problem contributes to the inequality in healthcare AI, as algorithms are developed and used by large (typically academic data centers) with access to large data and research capabilities.
+In reality, typical EHR datasets do not follow a single data format, particularly across geographies and multiple EMR providers.
+Each health system could store data according to its own needs, which consequently requires a level of manual harmonization.

-In particular, when using patient clinical data, each hospital must employ its own data experts to rigorously pre-process EHR.
-Figure~\ref{fig1} shows a typical framework for EHR-system-driven predictive models.
-In addition, discrepancies in medical codes and schemas prevent multiple healthcare organizations from conducting multi-source learning, such as further training a model that has been previously trained on a distinct EHR database (\textit{i.e., transfer learning}) or developing a model with EHR data pooled from multiple hospitals (\textit{i.e., pooled learning}).
-Thus, hospitals cannot fully utilize the abundance of EHR data collected by multiple healthcare institutions.
-In order to resolve this issue of heterogeneity, a unified framework is required.
+Specifically, different EHR systems adopt different medical code standards (\textit{e.g., ICD-9, ICD-10, raw text}), and use distinct database schemas to store patient records~\cite{johnson2016mimic, johnson2021mimic, pollard2018eicu}. \footnote{To unfold our tackling point conveniently, eICU is considered as EHR, which is originally collection across hospitals using different EHRs (EPIC, Cerner, etc.).} These discrepancies in medical codes and schemas prevent healthcare institutions from conducting multi-source learning, such as fine-tuning a model that has been previously trained on a different EHR dataset (\textit{i.e., transfer learning}) or developing a unified model with data pooled from multiple hospitals (\textit{i.e., pooled learning}).